ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Scan vs Query - A query result is an eventually consistent read but you can request it to be a strongly consistent read.

 Overall, you want to avoid table scans therefore designing tables to use the `Query`, `Get` or `BatchGetItems` APIs.

+## DynamoDB Components

+Dynamo Logs - It's a database log that emits events.

+Partitions - holds 10GB and 3000 RCU / 1000 WCU; when one of those limits is reached the data is then spread by partitian key across many partitians.
+A single partitian key is therefore limited to 10GB and 3000 RCU and 1000 WCU.

 ## Web Identity Provider Access to DynamoDB